safevideo/autollm/README.md

 ______________________________________________________________________

-## Roadmap
+## roadmap

-Our roadmap outlines upcoming features and integrations to make AutoLLM the most extensible and powerful base package for large language model applications.
+Our roadmap outlines upcoming features and integrations to make autollm the most extensible and powerful base package for large language model applications.

 - [ ] **Budget based email notification feature**